How to spot the 4 signs of a disengaged employee on your team

 While you can't force employees to discuss the private details of their life with you, what you can do is give them the opportunity to talk.
 Managers have a duty of care to their staff.
 De-stigmatising the conversation around our wellbeing is essential for making sure your team stays engaged in the long-term.

-Disengaged employees are more absent
+4. Disengaged employees are often absent

 Absenteeism is probably one of the easiest signs of a disengaged employee to spot, especially in an office environment.
 But it's harder when we're working remotely.
 But if someone's missing meetings or not online, then there's a good chance you're witnessing digital absenteeism.